Frequently Asked Questions

 shareholders, including the sale of the business.

-How do business owners partnering with substantial minority Private Equity investors ensure they retain operational control over their businesses?
+How do business owners partnering with substantial minority or majority PE and FO investors ensure they retain operational control over their businesses?

 Business owners, with the assistance of Transition Capital, need to spend meaningful time on due diligence to ensure that all parties are compatible, have an alignment of interests, and that the arrangement going forward is properly documented to protect the interests of all shareholders.